CydiaRepoArchiver/cgm616.github.io/README.md

+##  cgm616.github.io
 This is the github repo for my jekyll blog and my cydia repo.
 And anything else that may happen to be here.

+### Repo
+The cydia repo can be added with [cgm616.github.io/repo](http://cgm616.github.io/repo "add this in cydia").
+In the repo, the code is browsable in the repo/ folder.

+### Blog
+The blog can be viewed at [cgm616.github.io](https://cgm616.github.io "blog").
+It may or not be updated regularly.

+### License for code / jekyll-now
-The file LICENSE-JEKYLL-NOW is the license for any code from https://github.com/barryclark/jekyll-now.
+The file LICENSE-JEKYLL-NOW is the license for any code from [github.com/barryclark/jekyll-now](https://github.com/barryclark/jekyll-now "jekyll-now").
 The file LICENSE is the license for any of my work included in the repo, unless where stated otherwise.